The giant under the cemetery is hungry.

 For thousands of years, the Caretaker has kept this monster buried away from the land of the living, in a prison sentence bracketed by cemetery gates.
 For thousands of years, the Caretaker has been haunted by the day he first came into contact with it.

 An unearthly aircraft made of gray stone hovered over them, stretching on for miles, shaped like the casket of a giant.
-It emitted a somber, yet melodic moan that seemed to ascend in pitch endlessly, without ever actually doing so.
+It emitted an overwhelming, somber moan that seemed to ascend in pitch endlessly, without ever actually doing so.
 The only true ascension was that of the Caretaker’s tribe, rising along with the tone of the auditory illusion, shepherded by the aircraft itself.

 With invisible hands, the airborne invader puppeteered the moaning skin bags of reactivated flesh and bones, steering them slowly towards the terror-masked Caretaker.
 With a humanoid hand bursting out of the earth, tightly wrapped with chalk-white skin raining dirt, a buried giant grabbed the overhead aircraft and sent it crashing down on the deactivated, terror-stricken Caretaker.

-Lullabied by his own screaming agony, the Caretaker was put to bed for many fortnights, tucked under sheets of debris.
-The suffocating blackness of conscious sleep shook him more than the cold, long nights he and his tribe had suffered through in the name of survival.
+Tucked under sheets of debris, the Caretaker was lullabied by his own screaming agony.
+The suffocating blackness of his fading consciousness shook him more than the cold, long nights he and his tribe had suffered through in the name of survival.
 But survival had become a god they would no longer fight for.
 Death would soon embrace the Caretaker, for the first and final time.